 5 Additional information relevant to unmanned aircraft detect and avoid radars

-An emerging class of airborne radars, known as Detect-And-Avoid (DAA) radars, is being developed for the purpose of enhancing flight safety by providing warnings of potential collisions or conflicts with non-cooperative aircraft.
-(In this context “non-cooperative” aircraft are aircraft that are not equipped with an Air Traffic Control Radar Beacon System (ATCRBS) transponder, Automatic Dependent Surveillance-Broadcast (ADS-B) system, Traffic alert and Collision Avoidance System (TCAS) or Airborne Collision Avoidance System (ACAS).)
-The mission of this class of airborne radars encompasses several partially-overlapping functions referred to as collision avoidance, conflict avoidance, self-separation, safe separation, sense-and-avoid and due regard.
-This class of radars is of particular interest in Unmanned Aircraft (UA) applications where there is no onboard pilot to provide the safety-of-flight function visually.
+An emerging class of airborne radars, known as detect-and-avoid (DAA) radars, is being developed for the purpose of enhancing flight safety by providing warnings of potential collisions or conflicts with non-cooperative aircraft.
+(In this context “non-cooperative” aircraft are aircraft that are not equipped with an air traffic control radar beacon system transponder, automatic dependent surveillance-broadcast system, traffic alert and collision avoidance system or airborne collision avoidance system ) The mission of this class of airborne radars encompasses several partially-overlapping functions referred to as collision avoidance, conflict avoidance, self-separation, safe separation, sense-and-avoid and due regard.
+This class of radars is of particular interest in unmanned aircraft (UA) applications where there is no onboard pilot to provide the safety-of-flight function visually.

 Detect-and-avoid radars must track all potentially threatening aircraft (called “intruders”) in their field of regard while simultaneously searching for new threats.
 Since more than one intruder will frequently be in the radar’s field of regard, a multi-target tracker is required.
 This requires either fairly rapid track-while-scan operation, or alternatively, interleaved search and track functions in a mode called “search while track” in which the track updates are scheduled as they are required.
 This type of operation requires beam agility beyond the capability of a mechanically scanned antenna.
 For this reason, all airborne DAA radars currently under development use either electronically scanned antennas or beamforming techniques to provide the required search and track functions.

 The range required for detection and tracking depends on the amount of warning time required.
-This in turn depends on the speed of the host platform (called the “ownship”), the speed of potential threats, the ownship’s maneuvering capability, the type of avoidance maneuver (e.g. lateral vs. vertical) and delays in initiating and executing the avoidance maneuver.
-A relatively fast UA with limited maneuverability would require a sensor with a greater range than a slower, more maneuverable UA.
+This in turn depends on the speed of the host platform (called the “ownship”), the speed of potential threats, the ownship’s manoeuvring capability, the type of avoidance manoeuvre (e.g. lateral vs. vertical) and delays in initiating and executing the avoidance manoeuvre.
+A relatively fast UA with limited manoeuvrability would require a sensor with a greater range than a slower, more manoeuvrable UA.
 The range at which a threat warning must be issued is typically 2.5-20 km depending on the host platform characteristics, the intruder characteristics, the required miss distance and the measurement errors.
 A target track must be established at a somewhat greater range in order to provide this warning capability.

 The 8 500-10 500 MHz frequency range is of interest for this class of radars because it provides a good compromise between tracking accuracy and the ability to operate in light-to-moderate rain.
 Although higher frequencies would provide better angle measurement accuracy for a given antenna size, rain attenuation increases much more rapidly with increasing frequency than the improvement in angle measurement accuracy.
 Lower frequencies would greatly reduce the effects of rain but would require antenna apertures possibly larger than the host vehicle could accommodate.
-Of particular interest in this frequency range are two sub-bands (8 750-8 850 MHz and 9 300-9 500 MHz) that have been identified in Report ITU-R M.2204 as suitable for this type of application and are allocated to aeronautical radionavigation services (ARNS).
+Of particular interest in this frequency range are two sub-bands (8 750-8 850 MHz and 9 300-9 500 MHz) that have been identified in Report ITU-R M.2204 as suitable for this type of application and are allocated to aeronautical radionavigation services .

 Other characteristics of DAA radars are enumerated below.